-Drug Arm Interview - Chris Summerfield
+Chris Summerfield's Drug Arm Interview

 The street van has now been in operation for about 20 years.
 It really came about because we saw that there were services available for people that were on the street who perhaps didn’t know about those services and it was really about making a bridge to connect people to them, the ethos behind it all.

 One common request is for people to have someone to talk to.
-All the other services have really focused, targeted programs which is good but I think one of the things that we can offer that’s a bit unique, is for someone to be able to talk life through about relationships, drug and alcohol or families and that gives them a chance to really work on the whole issue that they’re struggling with or that they need to work on.
+All the other services have really focused, targeted programs which is good but I think one of the things that we can offer that’s a bit unique, is for someone to be able to talk to them about relationships, drug and alcohol or families.
+That gives them a chance to really work on the whole issue they’re struggling with or that they need to work on.

 If we’ve got someone who looks like they’ve got no options in the way of official services, we‘ll usually ask them questions like what they’ve done when they’ve been in this situation.
 If they’ve got money, we’ll try and get them into a backpackers, which is an alternative or we’ll think laterally about what further things we can do.

 In between all of that, you’ve got someone who might have a home to go to but there’s domestic violence or it might not be a safe place so hanging around the streets is a lot better than the home they have.
 Then there might be people who are couch surfing between different friends or relatives.

-A lot of the aggressive behaviour from the people who are heavily intoxicated is more likely to be people who have regular 9-5 respectable jobs and are usually the ones that end up having too much to drink get a bit of Dutch courage and pick a fight with someone.
+A lot of the aggressive behaviour from the people who are heavily intoxicated, is more likely to be people who have regular nine-to-five respectable jobs.
+They are usually the ones that end up having too much to drink, get a bit of Dutch courage and pick a fight with someone.

-We’re in Northbridge from 8 pm to 1 am Fridays and Saturdays in James Street near the Library Car Park.
+"We’re in Northbridge from 8 pm to 1 am Fridays and Saturdays in James Street near the Library Car Park."